What Is Dyslexia? Signs, Types, Strengths, and Effective Strategies for Dyslexia Support

 Great Problem-Solving Skills: Dyslexics often think creatively to navigate their learning differences.
 This ability frequently extends to other areas of life.

-Strong Visual Observation: Many dyslexic individuals succeed by using visual aids, which enhances your capacity to notice errors in visual information.
+Strong Visual Observation: Many dyslexic individuals succeed by using visual aids, which enhances their capacity to notice errors in visual information.

 Are you or your child exhibiting signs of dyslexia?
 Are you seeking coaching or therapy for support?